actonmass/actonmass.org/_posts/2021-01-04-2021-rules-amendment-1-all-votes-in-legislative-committees-should-be-made-public.md

   * All Reps must have 24 hours in which to consider the text of the bill and whether they support it or not.
   * The committee can take a vote to proceed faster if the matter is an emergency.

+You can read the full language of our amendment here.

 Because some committees are governed by the House Rules and others are governed by the Joint Rules, this will be a two-part amendment: one for the House rules, and another for the Joint rules.